The Importance of Syllable Segmenting

 Developing a child's phonological awareness is an important part of developing a reader.
 Many research studies indicate that kids who have weak phonological awareness also have weak reading skills.

 Early in phonological awareness instruction, teach children to segment sentences into individual words.
 Identify familiar short poems or songs and have children clap their hands with each word.
 This can even be done with spoken language or when giving directions to students.
 “It’s time to line up at the door.”
-Students can clap each word as they move to their spot in line.
+Students can clap each word as they move to their spot in line, clapping a total of 8 times, representing the 8 words in the direction.

 As children advance in their ability to manipulate oral language, teach them to segment words into syllables.
 For example, have children segment their names into syllables: e.g., Kel-ly, Mik-ay-la, and Al-ex-an-der.